microsoft/SimpleRemote/README.md

 # How do I start?
 This project is fully documented (with tutorials) in doxygen.
 To use, simply clone this code and run `doxygen` in the project directory.

-We'll also have binary releases soon that will bundle the HTML documentation pages.
+Binaries for both the server and client are available on the GitHub Releases page, and nuget packages are available for the client and the SimpleJsonRpc libraries (under the `Microsoft.SurfaceAutomationTeam.SimpleRemote` namespace).

 If you already have doxygen and the .NET Core CLI tools, you can build everything by running the `BuildAll.bat` script included in this repositry.
 That will automatically build the client,